liferay/liferay-docs/develop/tutorials/articles/130-web-services/01-service-builder-web-services/01-creating-remote-services.markdown

 services for your application.
 When you're done, your application's remote service methods can be called remotely via JSON and SOAP web services.

-## Using Service Builder to Generate Remote Services [](id=using-service-builder-to-generate-remote-services)
+## Using Service Builder to Generate Remote Services

 Remember that you should implement your application's local service methods in `*LocalServiceImpl`.
 You should implement your application's remote service methods in `*ServiceImpl`.

-+$$$

-**Best Practice:** If your application needs both local and remote services, determine the service methods that your application needs for working with your entity model.
+| **Best Practice:** If your application needs both local and remote services,
+| determine the service methods that your application needs for working with your
+| entity model.
 Add these service methods to `*LocalServiceImpl`.
+Then create
-Then create corresponding remote services methods in `*ServiceImpl`.
-Add permission checks to the remote service methods and make the remote service methods invoke the local service methods.
-The remote service methods can have the same names as the local service methods that they call.
-Within your application, only call the remote services.
-This ensures that your service methods are secured and that you don't have to duplicate permissions code.
+| corresponding remote services methods in `*ServiceImpl`.
+Add permission checks
+| to the remote service methods and make the remote service methods invoke the
+| local service methods.
+The remote service methods can have the same names as the

-$$$
+| local service methods that they call.
+Within your application, only call the
+| remote services.
+This ensures that your service methods are secured and that you
+| don't have to duplicate permissions code.

 As an example, consider @product@'s Blogs app.
 Articles are represented by the `JournalArticle` entity.
 This entity is declared in the `journal-service`